 ‘They’re just trying to scare us, Dron,’ Mishka’s Settler hissed.

-‘And I don’t mind admitting they’re succeeding, Bray,’ Adi’s Settler replied, his voice shaking.
-This we could work with.
-Put on a show that would scare the bejesus out of him.
-And then, when he was more frightened than he had ever been in his life, he’d be more than eager to answer a few questions.
+‘And I don’t mind admitting they’re succeeding, Bray,’ Dron replied, his voice shaking.
+This we can work with.
+We could put on a show that would scare the bejesus out of him, and then, when he was more frightened than he had ever been in his life, he’d be more than eager to answer a few questions.

 ‘Don’t worry your pretty little head,’ I told him.
 ‘Tia will get to you eventually.
 But first I’m going to ask your friend a few questions.’

 ‘No?’
 I asked, pulling the protective glove off my goddess hand, revealing its semi-transparent white outline.
-‘Well you should be.’
+‘You should be.’

 Ten minutes later, I stood in front of Bray.
-As I could have guessed, he hadn’t talked, and now he was exhausted, beyond speech for now, but I hadn’t had to kill him – which is what Mishka’s Tia would have done, and he had spoken, in a way, because his friend Dron was practically begging to tell us everything he knew about their leader – the man who was masterminding the attacks systematically taking apart our civilisation.
+As I could have guessed, he hadn’t talked, and now he was exhausted beyond speech, but I hadn’t had to kill him – which is what Tia would have done.
+Though he had spoken in a way, because his friend Dron was practically begging to tell us everything he knew about their leader – the man who was masterminding the attacks systematically taking apart our civilisation.

 ‘Same question as your friend.
-We want your leader’s name, and his location.
-I for one think it’s time we met,’ I said quietly.
+We want your leader’s name and location.
+I think it’s time we met,’ I said quietly.

-‘It’s Hesch.
+‘Hesch!
+His name is Hesch.
 He’s the one who coordinates the different teams.
-He’s the only one who knows who we all are, and what we are tasked to do.’
+He’s the only one who knows who we all are and what we are tasked to do.’

 ‘Hesch,’ I repeated, rolling the name in my mouth.
 He was an incomer.
 Very few of those of us who were born here had been given traditional names.
 Our parents wanted us to fit in, not stand out like sore thumbs.
 Yes, Hesch was a name from the future.
 Interesting.

 ‘And where can I find this Hesch?’
-I asked, moving closer, almost pressing my body against the terrified man held in front of me by Adi and Mishka.
+I asked, moving closer, almost pressing my body against the terrified man held by Adi and Mishka.
 I felt him quake in fear, watched the internal struggle behind his eyes before his inevitable surrender.

 Nodding, I reached inside my ski jacket and pulled out my mobile.
-I skimmed through my favourites, selecting the right number, then hit the green button.
+I skimmed through my favourites then hit the green button.